 - Excellent reports are available from the Victoria Transportation Policy Institute (VTPI) and the Surface Transportation Policy Project.

 - A sampling of the reports available from VTPI are listed a little further down.

 - You should also check out some books about transportation planning, and learn about how urban sprawl and land use patterns dictate why our transportation system is so poor.

 - Here’s the Manual on Uniform Traffic Control Devices (MUTCD) — the standards for roadway signs.

 Government support essential for promoting cycling

 When there are abundant, safe cycling facilities (bike lanes, paths, etc.), more people cycle.
 It’s as simple as that.
 Governments can’t expect that suddenly more people will start cycling if the infrastructure doesn’t change.
-This 20-minute video shows how the cycling commuting culture in Denmark isn’t accidental, it has been carefully cultivated by city planners.
+Cycling commuting culture in Denmark isn’t accidental, it has been carefully cultivated by city planners.

 Our selected quote for this page is from Dr. John Pucher, a professor in the Department of Urban Planning at Rutgers University: